rjanicek/deno-file-server/README.md

 * if there is a newer release
     * download http/file_server.ts
     * merge with local scripts/file_server.ts
+    * update dependencies in deno.json by finding latest versions on https://jsr.io/
     * update version in deno.json

 ## Resources